-Think about a surveillance camera that follows a student or a group of students as they complete a course in class, read an ebook on their way home, and play an educational game without ever logging into any system, not even offline.
+Think about a surveillance camera that follows a student or a group of students as they complete a course in class, read an e-book on their way home, and play an educational game without ever logging into any system, even if offline.
 That is exactly what xAPI does.
-But, learners, don’t be scared of total control, xAPI only tracks what is essential for making your learning experience smoother and more efficient.
+But, learners, don’t be scared of total control: xAPI only tracks what is essential to make your learning experience smoother and more efficient.

 In this article, you’ll learn all the important details about xAPI to help you decide if you should utilize it in your learning process, and what the benefits and difficulties of switching from SCORM to xAPI are.
 As a part of practical training, we’ll create a course, set up the reporting, and see it in action.

 In 2010, eLearning reporting technology lagged behind the tech progress in other areas.
 The world started its steady movement towards mobile and cloud.
-SCORM and former learning standards couldn’t function inside of mobile apps.
+SCORM (Sharable Content Object Reference Model) and former learning standards couldn’t function inside of mobile apps.
 They required a browser, LMS login, constant Wi-Fi connection, and they didn’t report all the details that course developers wanted.

 Just imagine the situation: you are taking a quiz, and suddenly, the Wi-Fi connection is getting dropped.
 The worst-case scenario is that you lose all your quiz results and have to start over!
 As you can see, SCORM wasn’t very promising in terms of the future of eLearning.

 Here are some of the learning cases that needed a new approach: